AsciiMetric/MetricX/README.md

 1. Please read [CONTRIBUTING.md](./CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md)
 2. Open an issue for questions, suggestions, or bug reports
-3. Use only non-proprietary examples in your contributions
+3. Use only non-proprietary, safe examples in your contributions
 4. **Never share** confidential data, credentials, or core business modules here

 ---